sshuy/notesbtw/git.md

     > git branch -m master main

 3. Now when you run `git branch` you'll see that the branch has swapped from *master* to *main*

+Switching between branches can be done with both `git checkout <branch-name>` or `git switch <branch-name>`. *git switch* is a newer command and more intuitive, so prefer `git switch` over `git checkout` when swapping branches.

+## Merging oh-boy!
+Lets dive in.
+- Only discovered surface level swimming haven't swam down into the *plumming* yet *wink wink*